schnoddelbotz/huego-fe/README.md

 go get github.com/schnoddelbotz/huego-fe
 ```

-Otherwise, [download a binary release](./../../releases) and put the binary somewhere on your `PATH`.
+Otherwise, [download a binary release](./../../releases), extract it and put the binary somewhere on your `PATH`.

 ## Setup / Usage / Examples